 Faculty Award Amounts:

 - $1500 – Must be traveling with at least 1 student who is presenting.
 Any travel that extends beyond the student attending should be covered under professional development.

-STUDENT TRAVEL GRANT (only if NOT traveling with faculty)
+STUDENT TRAVEL GRANT (A student completes this form only if NOT attending with faculty)

 If you have questions about the application process or guidelines, please contact Dr. Joanne Altman, Director of Undergraduate Research and Creative Works (firstname.lastname@example.org).